When a sprinter does a proper warm-up their chances of having success dramatically rise.

 But if you are an uncoordinated stiff, you will initially struggle to get the timing of the drills right.

-The hardest part about these walking drills is getting the coordination between your arms and legs.
+The hardest part about these walking drills is getting the coordination down between your arms and legs.

 The vast majority of people that I have trained have looked abysmal doing these drills on day 1.

 I have looked just as abysmal doing these sprinter warm-up drills for the first time as a high school senior.